manussekhar/German_Notes/Grammatik/trennbare verben.md

 *Ja / Nein + Trenbare*
 Suffix + S + O + prefix
-Do you wake up at 7
+Do you wake up at 7 o clock